Burnout: The Men’s Health Crisis We Aren’t Talking About

 As burnout tends to be a combination of different factors, there isn’t one cure-all treatment or medication.
 If the symptoms you are experiencing are becoming overwhelming or unmanageable, we would always recommend you visit your GP and discuss what your options might be.
 Although it can seem unbearable, there is always a solution.

 Some jobs are more stressful than others, in fact 1 in 3 Doctors experience some kind of burnout symptoms everyday (read our article on the 6 jobs that can cause illness for more information).
 A good way to manage burnout is to analyze what part of your job is causing the stress and find ways to deal with it.
-For example if you feel overworked make sure you take a full lunch break, or create an adequate work life balance by leaving your work behind you when you leave the office.
+For example, if you feel overworked make sure you take a full lunch break and create an adequate work-life balance by leaving your work behind you when you leave the office.

-Stress management is different for everyone, but some tried and tested methods include exercise, meditation, counselling, keeping a stress diary and taking time away from work.
+Stress management is different for everyone, but some tried and tested methods include exercise, meditation, counseling, keeping a stress diary, and taking time away from work.
 Even small acts like taking care of a house plant can reduce daily stress!

 If you found this article useful check out our mental health survival guide to post grad life.